Mark Steel: Politics

-During the premiership of Margaret Thatcher, when he was in his 20s, Steel vented his objections to society's injustices via political protests, punk rock, and poetry.
+During the premiership of Margaret Thatcher, when he was in his 20s, Steel vented his objections to what he perceived as society's injustices via political protests, punk rock, and poetry.

-Viewing the Soviet Union as "shit", and as a state capitalist system rather than truly socialist, Steel joined the Socialist Workers Party (SWP).
+Viewing the Soviet Union as a state capitalist system rather than truly socialist, Steel joined the Socialist Workers Party (SWP).
 He was present in Southall in 1979 during the riot in which Blair Peach was killed.

 In 2000, Steel took part in the London Assembly elections on behalf of the London Socialist Alliance (part of the Socialist Alliance) in the Croydon and Sutton constituency; he received 1,823 votes (1.5% of the vote).

 At the 2010 UK General Election Steel co-hosted a fundraiser entitled "Laugh!
 I nearly voted" with Joe Lycett, Lewis Costello and Matt Green in support of left-wing candidates at the Dancehouse theatre in Manchester.
 Proceeds went to the respective campaigns of Gayle O'Donovan of the Green Party of England and Wales in Manchester Central, David Joseph Henry, the Trade Unionist and Socialist Coalition candidate for Salford and Eccles and Kay Philips of the Respect Party in Blackley and Broughton.

 In February 2013, Steel was among those who supported the People's Assembly in a letter published in The Guardian.
 He spoke at a press conference to launch the People's Assembly Against Austerity on 26 March 2013, and at regional public meetings in the lead up to a national meeting at Westminster Central Hall on 22 June 2013.
 He also gave a speech at the People's Assembly Conference in Westminster.

 Prior to the 2015 UK general election, he endorsed the parliamentary candidacy of the Green Party's Caroline Lucas.